dojo/docs/dijit/byId.rst

 Introduction
 ============

 dijit.byId and dojo.byId are often confused, particularly by first time users.
-This function should be used when you wish to obtain a direct handle the the JavaScript object instance of your widget and access functions of that widget.
+This function should be used when you wish to obtain a direct handle the JavaScript object instance of your widget and access functions of that widget.

 .. api-inline :: dijit.byId